 I think it’s safe to say that we are all afraid of something.
-In this world we are taught to be brave and face our fears head on, but that’s usually easier said than done.
-For many of us, fear truly is our greatest enemy.
+In this world, we are taught to be brave and face our fears head on, but that’s usually easier said than done.
+Fear truly is our greatest enemy.
 It keeps us from being at peace and enjoying life.
 It also keeps us from living the abundant life God has given us.

 For the sake of my own curiosity, I decided to do an internet search for some of our most common fears.
 The following is a list of what I found:

 - Circumstances (heights, enclosed spaces, the dark, etc.)

 - Animals/Insects (spiders, snakes, wild animals, etc.)